 Content, Mapped – Content that is specifically designed for a singular architectural surface, object, or building.
 Requires much more thought and precision than abstract content.
 Alternately referred to as “architectural content” or “high quality content”.

-Three-Phase Power – An informal term for 220-240V AC power, a high-voltage form of electricity that some large-venue projectors require.
+Three-Phase Power – A broad term for 208-220V AC power, a high-voltage form of electricity that some large-venue projectors require.

 DMX / DMX512 – Digital Multiplex.
 A standard used for traditional lighting effects.
 Projection mapping software can be integrated into a DMX512 “universe” to synchronize visuals to lighting.

 DVI – Digital Visual Interface.
 A common kind of HD-ready connection and cable used in projection.
 Most often used in professional applications.

 Generator – An external power source, commonly using gas or propane.
 An easy alternative for power needs when using large projectors.